 Who We Are

 The launching of the Higher Education Partnership (HEP) within the framework of the Comprehensive Partnership announced by Presidents Obama and Yudhoyono in June 2010 gave a significant boost to the Fulbright program in Indonesia that continues to be felt.
 The HEP had the primary aim of building a closer bilateral relationship through people-to-people exchanges in education.
-Under the HEP, the United States committed to help build Indonesian higher education capacity and to significantly increase the number of Indonesians who study, teach, and conduct research in the United States and the number of Americans who study, teach, and conduct research in Indonesia.
-AMINEF has played a significant role with funds provided through the U.S. Department of State’s Bureau of Educational and Cultural Exchange (ECA) for Fulbright and non-Fulbright ECA exchange programs and other activities administered by AMINEF.
+Under the HEP, the United States committed to helping build Indonesian higher education capacity and to significantly increase the number of Indonesians who study, teach, and conduct research in the United States and the number of Americans who study, teach, and conduct research in Indonesia.
+AMINEF has played a significant role with funds provided through the US Department of State’s Bureau of Educational and Cultural Exchange (ECA) for Fulbright and non-Fulbright ECA exchange programs and other activities administered by AMINEF.
 The Fulbright–Indonesia Research in Science and Technology (FIRST) program and other US government-funded programs specifically address exchanges in science, technology, engineering, and mathematics (STEM) for both Indonesian and American researchers, teachers, and scholars.

 In our core programs, we try to give preference to qualified candidates who intend to teach or who are already university teachers, while not ruling out support for professionals in various fields.
 While Fulbright is not specifically an institutional capacity-building program, our attention to the needs of the more than 2,000 Indonesian universities has generated a very positive response.
-We also administer a large Grants for Indonesian Lecturers Program (RISTEK–DIKTI), which is funded by the new Ministry of Research, Technology, and Higher Education (previously the Ministry of Education and Culture) and provides grants exclusively to permanent university teachers.
+We also administer a large DIKTI-funded Grants for Indonesian Lecturers Program, which is funded by the new Ministry of Research, Technology, and Higher Education (previously the Ministry of Education and Culture) and provides grants exclusively to permanent university teachers.
 For this program, the express goal is, in fact, capacity-building of Indonesian tertiary education institutions.

 For information on AMINEF’s funding and partnership, see “Funding and Partnerships”